awslabs/aws-crt-s3-benchmarks/cdk/README.md

 * Insufficient service quotas for EC2 types (see `check-service-quotas.py`)
 * EC2 instance type unavailable (for rare EC2 types)

+Changes to the EC2 LaunchTemplate are ignored unless you completely destroy and re-deploy the stack (see [issue](https://github.com/aws/aws-cdk/issues/6686).
+Metrics data history will survive the apocalypse, so it's no big deal just annoying.

+If you need to update to the new latest Amazon Linux, you'll also need to destroy and re-deploy the stack.
+Otherwise it sticks with the version it was first deployed with.

 ## Architecture

 The requirements driving this architecture are: